Kneemund/jadb-sl/README.md

         - `channel config thumbnail <URL> [true|false]`:
           `true` behind the `URL` makes the bot use the website's favicon as thumbnail.
         - `channel config reset`:
-          Reset the configuration of the channel and deletes it from the database.
+          Reset the configuration of the channel and delete it from the database.

     - `channel info`:
       Display information about the channel owner(s).